eatonphil/jsforth/README.md

 This is a micro-Forth implementation in Javascript.
 It is built around an HTML REPL.

-I wrote it two years ago during a PL course in college.
+I wrote this two years ago on a Friday night during a PL course in college.
 The code is not the greatest; it only took a few hours to throw together.
 That said, it is pretty cool.

 # Try It Out